-There are tons of different Hair Loss Causes, and also many misconceptions about them.
+There are many different causes of hair loss, and also many misconceptions about them.
 How we wear our hair most often is based on what is most convenient or what looks good.
-This seemingly trivial task is something that we do not pay much attention to on a daily basis, and we only get to focus our attention on it when things start to change, like if we see the first signs of baldness.
+This seemingly trivial task is something that we do not pay much attention to on a daily basis, and we only get to focus our attention on it when things start to change, like if we see the first signs of thinning or shedding hair.

-We often attribute Hair Loss to internal factors such as our genes and the quality of our health but to many, it may come as a surprise to know that the choice of hairstyle can actually determine if you can grow bald.
+We often attribute hair loss to internal factors such as our genes and the quality of our health but to many, it may come as a surprise to know that the choice of hairstyle can actually contribute to hair loss.

 Hairstyles That Cause Traction Alopecia